-The Villa Borghese Rome is the perfect oasis from the hustle and bustle of Italy's capital.
+The Villa Borghese in Rome is the perfect oasis from the hustle and bustle of Italy's capital.

 The Villa Borghese is a lush, idyllic park spread over 79 acres where the past and present walk hand in hand.

 No wonder Villa Borghese is the Romans' favorite park.